cassidyjames/cassidyjames.github.io/wishlist.md

 ### Pins **$5+**

-I've started collecting quality pins for my backpack—like ones with good backs, not the cheapo button ones—from cool causes, artists, and places.
+I collect quality pins for my backpack—like ones with good backs, not the cheapo button ones—from cool causes, artists, and places.
+You can find some examples on my Gift Hero list, but I'm open to anything you think I'd like.

 ### Watch bands/straps **$13–25**

 **18mm two-piece quick-release is required for my watch**

-I have a coral silicone set and a white cordura set, but I enjoy swapping out the watch bands on my Fossil Sport.
+I have a coral silicone strap, a white cordura strap, and a black and gray striped NATO strap, but I enjoy swapping out the watch bands on my Fossil Sport.
 It's the red model, so white, black, and red colors go well with it.

-[ClockWorkSynergy](https://www.clockworksynergy.com/){: onclick="plausible('Wishlist: ClockWorkSynergy');"} is pretty affordable, but Fossil and others also sell watch bands/straps.
+[ClockWorkSynergy](https://www.clockworksynergy.com/){: onclick="plausible('Wishlist: ClockWorkSynergy');"} is a pretty affordable source, but Fossil and others also sell watch bands/straps.

 ### Fun gauges/plugs **$5–20**

 **0g/8mm size**

 I like almost anything!
 Bright colors, unique designs, and interesting patterns are always good.
 I like [Arctic Buffalo](https://arcticbuffalo.com/collections/0g-8mm-filter){: onclick="plausible('Wishlist: Arctic Buffalo');"} since they're pretty affordable.
 Hot Topic also usually has a fun assortment.

-### Hubless Wi-Fi smart lighting **$10–\$\$\$**

-Feit smart bulbs, Philips WiZ bulbs, LIFX bulbs, funky light art, etc. are all very welcome.
-Ideally every bulb in my home would be smart… maybe someday soon!

 ### Board/card/party games **$10–50**